-James is currently working towards his MA in Philosophy of Religion at Talbot School of Theology.
+James received his MA in Philosophy of Religion at Talbot School of Theology in 2013.
 He holds a BA in Biblical Studies from Biola University, and is a graduate and perpetual member of the Torrey Honors Institute.
 James blogs on a number of subjects, including technology, theology, and hip-hop.
-He is also an editor for Mere Orthodoxy.
-You can keep up with him on Twitter (@jamesfarnold).
+He has written for Biola’s Center for Christianity, Culture, & the Arts, The Gospel Coalition, and he is an editor for Mere Orthodoxy.
+You can also keep up with him on Twitter (@jamesfarnold).

 There is a lot to say about the recent flurry of posts regarding the NCFIC panel about Christian hip-hop.
 I’ll start by pointing you to Joe Carter’s round-up of the whole thing.
 Included is a transcript as well as the video, and then a number of links from around the web that refute the panel....
 December 3rd, 2013 | Culture, Music, Religion | Read More